 - The campus was originally the Glenhill Farm estate of Ernst Behrend, co-founder of Erie’s Hammermill Paper Company, later acquired by International Paper, and his wife Mary Brownell Behrend.
 In 1948, Mary Behrend donated the Glenhill property to the University in memory of her late husband, and the college opened that same year with just 146 students.
 Read more about the college's history.

 - Penn State Behrend offers more than forty degrees at the bachelor's, master's, and associate degree levels as well as a range of minors and certificates in addition to continuing education and training programs for youth, business and industry, and area residents.

 - The faculty-to-student ratio is 1:16, and the average class size is 26.

 - Academic areas of study are organized within four schools: the Black School of Business, School of Engineering, School of Humanities and Social Sciences, and School of Science.

-- The Behrend Lions have 22 NCAA Division III varsity athletic teams: men’s and women’s basketball, cross country, golf, soccer, swimming and diving, tennis, indoor track and field, outdoor track and field, volleyball, and water polo, as well as men’s baseball and women’s softball.
+- The Behrend Lions have twenty-four NCAA Division III varsity athletic teams: men’s and women’s basketball, cross country, golf, soccer, swimming and diving, tennis, indoor track and field, outdoor track and field, volleyball, and water polo, as well as men’s baseball and wrestling and women’s softball and bowling.

 - The college is a charter member of the Allegheny Mountain Collegiate Conference (AMCC) and the Eastern Collegiate Athletic Conference (ECMC).
-The Behrend Lions have captured the AMCC Presidents' Cup, given annually to the member school with the strongest overall program, ten of the eleven times it has been awarded.
+The Behrend Lions have captured the AMCC Presidents' Cup, given annually to the member school with the strongest overall program, sixteen of the seventeen times it has been awarded.

 - Five intercollegiate club sports—cheerleading, men’s lacrosse, women’s lacrosse, rugby, ice hockey—and more than twenty intramural sports are also offered.